UpDown Desks Australia Blog

 Cons of Bamboo:

-- Limited color options: Unlike solid wood, which offers a variety of natural hues, bamboo typically comes in lighter shades.
+• Limited colour options: Unlike solid wood, which offers a variety of natural hues, bamboo typically comes in lighter shades.
 While it can be stained, the options are more limited.

-- Durability: While bamboo is durable, it may not match the longevity of solid hardwoods like oak or maple.
-If not properly maintained, it can be prone to scratches and dents.
+• Durability: While bamboo is durable, it does not match the hardness of solid timbers like oak, pheasantwood or messmate.

 In comparison, solid wood desks offer a different set of pros and cons: